fru-io/docs-live/docs/cicd-integration.md

 Save the build.

-### 6. Run the build and wait to see your new branch launched into DDEV-Live
+### 6. Run the build to see your branch launched into DDEV-Live
-* Trigger or manually run the build from Jenkins.
-* When the site is ready ...
-(How to view the site, what's available once it's built, such as rebuild?)
+* Depending on how you've configured the Jenkins job, you can either wait for a branch to automatically build or you can click "build" manually now.
+* Once the job is finished you should see the URL in the Console output of the build job.

 ## Deleting the site when you are done
 Run `ddev-live delete site --help` for details on removing the build from DDEV-Live when you are finished.

 ### What next?
-(What else might users ask at this point? what about permanent connections to Jenkins?
-How to manage any changes throughout the components involved here?
-How this procss could apply with other services/tools?)

 We’d love to help you be successful with DDEV-Live.
 Read the [FAQs](https://dash.ddev.com/docs/faqs/) and if you have any additional questions, email our [Support team](mailto:support@ddev.com).

 What do you think?
 Send us your feedback about DDEV-Live using the [Feedback form](https://dash.ddev.com/feedback/).

-Last updated 27 February 2020 22:00 UTC